twistedstream/auth0-user-management-service/README.md

 ```

 where `ADMIN_USER_JWT` is the `id_token` obtained when the admin user logged into the Client application.

+## How it works

+Once up and running, your service instance will expose a set of endpoints that will allow an authorized user to manage users in your Auth0 account.
+These endpoints essentially reverse-proxy to equivalent endpoints of the [Users resource](https://auth0.com/docs/api/v2#!/Users/get_users) in the Auth0 Management API.
+The difference is that your service *authenticates* each request by expecting a JWT passed as a [bearer token](https://tools.ietf.org/html/draft-ietf-oauth-v2-bearer-20#section-2.1) that has been signed with the same Client Secret for which the service has been configured.
+It also *authorizes* the request using the configured `authz_claims` value, which is compared against the JWT payload for expected claim state.
+Once the request has been authenticated and authorized, the service then proxies the call to the corresponding Auth0 API Users endpoint using the configured `api_access_token`.

 ## What is Auth0?